joelek/ts-autoguard/readme.md

 ## Roadmap

+* Fix issue with references in components.
+* Remove run-time checks of payload types.
 * Add support for multiple-valued header and parameter values.
 * Create middleware for defining cache-control.
 * Add more detailed error messages for syntax errors.